VS Code Extension

 - Syntax highlighting for keywords (

-let,rq,ep,env,auth), HTTP methods, attributes, and interpolations. - Basic validation of syntax errors surfaced in the VS Code Problems view.
+let,rq,ep,env,auth), HTTP methods, attributes, and interpolations. - Real-time diagnostics powered by the built-in language server — syntax and semantic errors are surfaced in the VS Code Problems view as you type, without needing to run anything.

 For a complete description of the rq language (statements, variables, environments, auth, endpoints, imports, functions, etc.), refer to the Language Definition.